 - letting local authorities open new special schools.

-Imogen Jolley, Education Law Solicitor and Head of Public Law said, “We welcome this report and were grateful of the opportunity to contribute throughout the consultation period to outline the concerns that we have, and to draw attention to the daily impact of the lack of SEND provision on the clients we represent.”
+A leading Education Law Solicitor from Simpson Millar said, “We welcome this report and were grateful of the opportunity to contribute throughout the consultation period to outline the concerns that we have, and to draw attention to the daily impact of the lack of SEND provision on the clients we represent.”

 “However, whilst the recommendations are a step in the right direction, there needs to be adequate funding so the pressure on local authorities to deny children and young people the help they need is reduced.”

 “The delays and blockages in the system mean that appropriate provision, if obtained at all, is often obtained later than it should be, which can have devastating knock on effects.”